What separated in anaphase 1?

 Generally, anaphase I involve separating the chromosomes from each sister chromatid to the opposite poles still attached to the microtubules of the cell while anaphase 2 involves the actual split of the sister chromatids into single chromatids.

-What happens during anaphase 1 of mitosis?
+What happen during anaphase 1?

-What separates during anaphase 2 of meiosis?
+Which chromosome structure separates in anaphase 1 of meiosis?

 During anaphase II, microtubules from each spindle attach to each sister chromatid at the kinetochore.
 The sister chromatids then separate, and the microtubules pull them to opposite poles of the cell.
-As in mitosis, each chromatid is now considered a separate chromosome (Figure 6).

-What separates during anaphase of mitosis quizlet?
+What happens during anaphase II?

 Anaphase II is the stage when sister chromatids of every chromosome separate and begin to move towards the opposite ends of the cell. … Both mitotic anaphase and meiotic anaphase II involves the separation of sister chromatids towards the opposite poles of the cell.

 How is anaphase I different from anaphase II?